 4. Fawning (Walker, 2013) is largely unrecognised.
 This survival response occurs as a result of prolonged high stress situations.
-When the fawn response is triggered, we may observe an uncharacteristic mode of “people pleasing” or deferring to the needs and wishes of others, whilst surrendering one’s own.
+When the fawn response is triggered, we may observe an uncharacteristic mode of people pleasing, or deferring to the needs and wishes of others, whilst surrendering one’s own.
 Fawn is a survival response that can be triggered when a person feels at risk from the people or environment they are in.
-(Bal, 2009) For example, if I am overwhelmed by something in the environment, or by the people around me my neuroception may trigger the fawn response “which leads to compliance in order to avoid conflict” (Bal, 2009).
+(Bal, 2009) For example, if I am overwhelmed by something in the environment, or by the people around me my neuroception may trigger the fawn response.
+This can be thought of as compliance in order to avoid conflict (Bal, 2009).

-5. The survival response Flop (collapse) sometimes also referred to as Faint is triggered when we become more shutdown.
-As with all protective responses, this immobilization is not a chosen response, rather it is a reflexive one, triggered to safeguard us.
+5. Flop (collapse) also referred to as Faint is part of our shutdown response.
+This immobilization is not a chosen response, rather it is a reflexive one, triggered to safeguard us.

-The 5 Fs; and the very different ways in which they present, means that those with highly sensitive Neuroception or as Porges defines it; “faulty neuroception”, may present very differently in different contexts and with different people.
+Our survival responses and the very different ways in which they present, mean that those with highly sensitive neuroception or as Porges defines it; “faulty neuroception”, may present very differently in different contexts and with different people.

-I have replaced Porges’s term “faulty” with “highly sensitive” as I believe that this is about a different, rather than faulty neural process.
-We can appreciate and be grateful for the neuroscience, without subscribing to a “medical model”, i.e. using terms such as ‘faulty’ or ‘disordered’.
+I have replaced Porges’ term “faulty” with “highly sensitive” as I believe that this is about a different, rather than faulty neural process.
+We can appreciate and be grateful for the neuroscience, without subscribing to a medical model, using terms such as ‘faulty’ or ‘disordered’.
 We can replace these with more respectful and accepting references to difference, and still benefit from the theory’s applications.
 Adapting the narrative does not take away from understanding the impact of having highly sensitive neuroception.
 I feel it is possible and incredibly important to validate the difficulties that arise when we have a different experience of the world, without describing something inside of the person as faulty or disordered.

 More on Fawning: